RicktoriousLimited/AIresearch/docs/deployment.md

 3. Browse to `http://localhost:8080/storefront.php`.

-The container uses the official `php:8.2-apache` image with the document root configured to `web/`.
+The container uses the official `php:8.2-apache` image with the document root configured to `/var/www/html`.
 Storage directories are mounted as a volume so that order, shipping, POS, and user data survive restarts.

 ## 3. Shared hosting / Apache

-1. Upload the `web/`, `src/`, and `storage/` directories along with `index.php` to your hosting environment.
+1. Upload the repository contents (including `assets/`, `api/`, `src/`, and the PHP entrypoints) to your hosting environment.
-2. Point the virtual host's document root at the `web/` directory.
+2. Point the virtual host's document root at the project root (where `index.php` and `company.php` live).
 3. Ensure the `storage/` directory is writable by the web server user.

 ### Health check endpoint